 - Consider reproducing your art in multiple formats, from prints and cards to t-shirts and mugs.
 Do it yourself through a print and fulfillment company, or license your work to other ecommerce brands.

 Make things and sell them from home with a Shopify store.
-Start your free 14-day trial.
+Start your free trial.

 8. Digital products